top of page

 The Meyerson staff and Ryan Knox will be making further adjustments to the mix based on the input from the students.

-“The system was good before Hear Us Now™,” offers Livingston, “but this punched it up another level.
-There is clarity of the sound image and the signal to noise ratio is definitely improved.
+“The system was good before Hear Us Now,” offers Livingston, “but this punched it up another level.
+The sound image is clear, and the signal-to-noise ratio is improved.
 It is more consistent.
 We’re delivering all of the sounds that are produced onstage. “

 IMG_0037.JPG